Online Graphic Design Degree Programs

 Online Master’s in Graphic Design Programs

-In an online graphic design degree Master’s program, you could build on what you learned in an undergrad graphic design program.
+In an online graphic design degree Master’s program, you will build on what you learned in an undergraduate graphic design program.
 And, you could potentially update your technology knowledge.
-After all, the graphic design field is highly technical and changes fast.
+As you can imagine, the graphic design field is highly technical.
+It changes fast.

-Master’s programs may also delve deeper into design theory.
+If you complete a Master’s program, you may delve deeper into design theory.
 You could take a critical approach to movements and trends in the field.
-And, you could take advanced coursework in areas like interactive design, typography, and even graphic design research.
+Also, you could take advanced course work in areas such as interactive design and typography.
+You could even study graphic design research.

 Master’s in Graphic Design programs may include:

-These programs may have overlapping coursework.
-But, an MA may be more focused on theory and research, while an MFA may focus on the practice of design.
+You will find that these programs may have overlapping coursework.
+If you choose an M.A., you may be more focused on theory and research.
+But, an M.FA. may have you hone in more on the practice of design.

 Featured Online Schools